duckdb/duckdb-web/docs/archive/0.7/extensions/sqlite.md

 ---
 layout: docu
-title: SQLite Scanner
-selected: Documentation/SQLite Scanner
 redirect_from:
 - docs/archive/0.7.1/extensions/sqlite_scanner
+- docs/archive/0.7.1/extensions/sqlite
+selected: Documentation/SQLite Scanner
+title: SQLite Scanner
 ---

 The `sqlite` extension allows DuckDB to directly read data from a SQLite database file.
 The data can be queried directly from the underlying SQLite tables, or read into DuckDB tables.